Lifestyle #Featured articles

 6. Houseboats

-Living on a house boat can be a unique and alternative housing solution.
+Living on a houseboat can be a unique and alternative housing solution.
 You’ll be able to enjoy the water and the outdoors while still having the comforts of a home.
 Nowadays, houseboats can be customized to fit your needs and preferences, and many offer stunning views of the surrounding area.
-However, it’s important to consider the practicalities of living on a houseboat, such as the need for regular maintenance and the potential for weather-related challenges.
+However, it’s essential to consider the practicalities of living on a houseboat, including the need for regular maintenance and the potential for weather-related challenges.

 These tend to attract families who cannot afford the rising cost of living in the city center but still want to be in a central location.